routejs/docs/Middlewares.md

 );
 ```

-### Error-handling Middleware
+### Error-handler Middleware

-Error-handling middleware is used to handle errors, error-handling middleware always takes four arguments.
+Error-handler middleware is used to handle errors in `request/response` cycle.

+Error-handler middleware always takes four arguments, where the first argument is the `error` object.
 You must provide four arguments to identify a middleware as an error-handling middleware function.

-Let's create an error-handling middleware.

 ```js
 app.use(function (err, req, res, next) {